 Or do you have that friend who, no matter what the topic of conversation is, steers the focus towards themselves?

 If any of these questions sound familiar, then you might have a narcissist in your life.

 Just like other people with toxic personalities, narcissists can have a negative impact on your sense of well-being.

 If you’re in a relationship with a narcissist, you run the risk of losing your sense of self through the insults, put-downs, and lies that a narcissistic person is capable of using to gain the control that they desire.
-Toxic relationships can also be bad for your health, as this article warns us.

 However, narcissists don’t walk around with a warning label attached to them, and they usually have a talent for charming people at first in order to reel them in.
 It is often too late for people to realize that someone close to them—whether a co-worker, boss, husband, sister-in-law, wife, or parent—has narcissistic traits.